Mindfly/uLocate/README.md

 uLocate is a collaborative Umbraco package which aims to provide Geography data types for Umbraco based on the Microsoft SQL Server Geography type.

+*If you are looking for uLocate v.1 for Umbraco 4/6, see [bitbucket.org/rustyswayne/ulocate](https://bitbucket.org/rustyswayne/ulocate)

 ## Project Status
 UNDER ACTIVE DEVELOPMENT - EARLY STAGES